hubert-sikorski/git-and-github-guide/README.md

 to read and maintain the code base.
 It is a good practice to push code more often and not end up with a messy repo.
 Make small commits more frequently and avoid committing large chunks of code.
 This makes it easy to glance through the commit history and find what you are looking for.
-It is recommended that the use of git add . and git add -A should be in moderation and instead the focus should be on making **frequent, but meaningful commits**.
+It is recommended that the use of `git add .` and `git add -A` should be in moderation and instead the focus should be on making **frequent, but meaningful commits**.
 On the other hand, commits which introduce super small changes such as fixing typos in commit messages should be fixed with commands like `git commit --amend` and not made into separate commit.

 ### Write good commit messages

-Your commit log should tell a story.
+Your commit log should tell a **story**.
 Therefore, Writing descriptive commit messages keeps your repository well managed and makes it easy to navigate through your commit log.
 Your commit message should be short, in present tense and explicitly say why you made the change.